Katariina ja Munkkiniemen kreivi: Plot

 The story begins in the year 1860.
 The young Count of Munkkiniemi, Mauritz Armborg, and Katariina, the daughter of a farmhand on the estate of the Count's family, are attracted to each other.
 However, the count's grandmother, Yvonne Armborg, objects to the romance and tries to obstruct it.
-Elias Jahnukainen, a fisherman, is himself in love with Katariina and wants to marry her, but she has demurred at his marriage proposals to date.
+Elias Jahnukainen, a fisherman, is himself in love with Katariina and wants to marry her, but she has rejected his marriage proposals to date.
 Count Mauritz dreams of making a career as a violinist and wants to study music abroad.
 To try to divert Katariina away from her grandson, Countess Yvonne offers to finance Katariina's dowry if she is willing to marry Elias.
 In addition, Countess Yvonne introduces the young count to Ingeborg Liliecrona.
 However, Mauritz is not attracted to Ingeborg.

 Mauritz and Katariina plan to elope, and make their way to Copenhagen and Rome.
 The lovers meet at an inn, and spend the evening together.
 At dawn, Mauritz leaves Katariina an old family heirloom, a necklace.
 However, a servant to Yvonne informs her of the lovers' plans.
 The lovers are intercepted before they can travel together to Copenhagen.
 Katariina is escorted back, apart from Mauritz.

 Unhappy at being separated from Mauritz, she tries to commit suicide by jumping off a cliff, but Elias saves her.
 She then accedes to a marriage with Elias.
 Separately, Mauritz has continued his journey to Copenhagen, where he is confined for several weeks because of a severe illness.
 Ingeborg travels to Copenhagen, meets Mauritz, and falsely tells him that Katariina will arrive in Rome in the company of Countess Yvonne.
 However, upon their arrival in Rome, Mauritz meets Countess Yvonne, who has traveled alone.
 She tells him that Katariina has married Elias, which leaves Mauritz distraught.

 Katariina and Elias have moved into the lower-income Katajanokan district.
 She has given birth to a son, whom she names Mauritz.
 Even though the Count is the biological father, Elias promises to treat the son as his own.